 Also like the Google Home, the Nest Audio is designed to play music, podcasts, and other audio media.
 The Nest Mini (and its predecessor, the Google Home Mini) is primarily a cheap entryway into the smart home space, not a high-quality audio system.
 As such, the new Nest Audio should appeal to folks who want a smart speaker and a good-quality wireless audio speaker all-in-one.

-It should be mentioned, though, that the Nest Audio will probably not be as high in audio quality as the older Google Home Max.
-That product is more expensive, larger, and likely more appealing to those looking for the highest-quality sound they can get from Google.
+It should be mentioned, though, that the Nest Audio isn’t as good when it comes to audio quality as the older Google Home Max.
+That product is more expensive, larger, and more appealing to those looking for the highest-quality sound they can get from Google.

 The first thing you’ll notice about Google’s new smart speaker is that it looks like it morphed from a Google Nest Mini.
 You’ll find the same fabric covering all around it, and the same oblong curves.
 It’s almost like someone grabbed a Nest Mini and stretched it out like it was made of putty.